PedroSimbera/AboutMe_PedroSimbera/README.md

 <!-- about me -->
 - 👯 I'm actively seeking collaboration opportunities:

-  -  Particularly with data science and data analysis teams.
-I'm passionate about leveraging my skills to contribute to impactful projects and eager to join a team that shares my drive for innovation and data-driven solutions.
-Additionally, I'm excited to apply the knowledge I've gained through my post-graduate studies to real-world projects.
+  -  Particularly with data science, data analytics, machine learning, artificial intelligence teams.
+I am passionate about leveraging my skills to contribute to impactful projects and look forward to being part of a team that shares my desire for innovation and data-driven solutions.
+Additionally, I am excited to apply the knowledge I gained from my postgraduate studies to real-world projects.

 - ⚡ Curiosities about me: